American University in Bulgaria: Rankings

+For consecutive years, AUBG holds the top position nationally in Business Administration, European Studies, Journalism and Mass Communication, and Political Science and International Relations.
+The Economics, Computer Science, and Information Systems programs rank second in Bulgaria.

 A university survey in 2016 found that sixty-five percent of graduating students received more than one job offer or higher degree program acceptance letter when they applied for work or a higher degree upon completing their studies at AUBG.
-Approximately 20 percent of graduates earned more than $100,000/year and over 20 percent of alumni from 1995-2005 who were currently working in the U.S. earned more than $250,000/year.
+Approximately 20 percent of graduates earned more than $100,000/year and over 20 percent of alumni from 1995 to 2005 who were currently working in the U.S. earned more than $250,000/year.

 Academics

 The university follows the traditional American-style of education liberal arts.
-At AUBG, students benefit from small class-sizes, interactive classroom environment, and close interaction with professors.
 More than 60% of the students graduate from AUBG with two majors or a major and a minor.
 More than half of graduating seniors complete double majors, while many undergraduates supplement their main field of study with a minor in one of 19 disciplines offered at AUBG.

 The university employs about 70 faculty members from over 15 countries.

-AUBG maintains close relationships with universities both in Bulgaria and abroad.
-In the United States, AUBG students can choose to spend a year or a semester at one of several hundred universities through the International Student Exchange Program (ISEP).
+AUBG students can spend a year or a semester at one of several hundred universities in the United States through the International Student Exchange Program (ISEP).
 In Europe, AUBG is the holder of a standard Erasmus Charter and has bilateral Erasmus Programme agreements with over 50 institutions.